Download our FREE App!

 - Check lights and flares.
 Make sure your boat’s navigation lights are in working order and your emergency flares are not past their expiration date.
 Carry a couple of waterproof flashlights to help you unload passengers and gear at the dock or ramp after dark.

 - Carry a VHF radio.
 Waterways tend to be less crowded in the fall.
-While this can be peaceful, it also means if you run into a problem, you might not see another boater.
-A VHF radio can be used to call for help even in spots where you have no cell phone signal.
-Use Sea Tow’s free Automated Radio Check system to ensure your VHF is working properly.
-To find the Automated Radio Check VHF channel near you, visit www.seatow.com/boating-safety/automated-radio-checks.
+While this can be peaceful, it also means if you run into another boater, you have a way to communicate with them.

 - Wear a lifejacket.
 As water temperatures start to drop, boaters who accidentally fall overboard run an increased risk of hypothermia.
 While children under 13 must wear a life jacket when the boat is under way by law, it’s a good idea for adults to wear them, too – especially at night.
 Purchase a model with a light attached, for added visibility in the water at night.
 Dress in layers for warmth, but be sure your life jacket fits over them.